 MD Simulations.
-Once the most probable binding pose for each compound was selected, the PCSK9/ligand complex was solvated using the "tleap" module of AMBER21.
-The atomic partial charges of ligands were calculated by the RESP procedure by using "antechamber" to create the prep file needed to build the topology file for AMBER21 MD simulations.
-MD simulations (250 ns long) were performed using the pmemd.cuda module of AMBER21 for each ligand/protein complex.
-The applied protocol and parameters for the MD simulations were the ones reported in our previous papers.
+Once the most probable binding pose for each compound was selected, the PCSK9/ligand complex was solvated using the "tleap" module of AMBER21.41 The atomic partial charges of ligands were calculated by the RESP procedure42 by using "antechamber" to create the prep file needed to build the topology file for AMBER2141 MD simulations.
+MD simulations (250 ns long) were performed using the pmemd.cuda module of AMBER2141 for each ligand/protein complex.
+The applied protocol and parameters for the MD simulations were the ones reported in our previous papers.^{9,27}

 MM-GBSA Binding Free-Energy Calculations.
-MM-GBSA calculations were performed to compute the ligand binding freeenergy values considering the MD frames belonging to the cluster of PCSK9/ligand conformations in which the ligand displayed the highest stability on the enzyme (the RMSD/time plot of the nonhydrogen atoms was considered).
-The MMPBSA.py module of AMBER21 was used to accomplish the MM-GBSA calculations, keeping all parameters in the default values.
-In these calculations, the single trajectory approach was applied, and the entropy contributions to the binding free-energy values are termed " $\Delta G^$ " and not " $\Delta G^$ .
+MM-GBSA calculations were performed to compute the ligand binding free-energy values considering the MD frames belonging to the cluster of PCSK9/ligand conformations in which the ligand displayed the highest stability on the enzyme (the RMSD/time plot of the non-hydrogen atoms was considered).
+The MMPBSA-py module 18 of AMBER21 41 was used to accomplish the MM-GBSA calculations, keeping all parameters in the default values.
+In these calculations, the single trajectory approach was applied, and the entropy contributions to the binding free energy were neglected.
+For this reason, the estimated binding free-energy values are termed " ΔG^{} " and not " ΔG^{} ." $^{1.9,19}$

 HMG-CoAR Model Setup and MD Simulations.
-For simplicity, we have selected only the functionally active homodimer (i.e., chains A and B) of the entire homotetramer HMG-CoAR structure solved by X-ray crystallography, available in the "Protein Data Bank" with the PDB ID code 3CCZ, for the computational analyses.
+For simplicity, we have selected only the functionally active homodimer (i.e., chains A and B) of the entire homotetramer HMG-CoAR structure solved by X-ray crystallography, available in the "Protein Data Bank" with the PDB ID code 3CCZ, 21 for the computational analyses.
 The system was prepared and minimized using the default settings of the "Protein Preparation Wizard" tool, which is available in the Maestro software package (release 2020-4).
-The ligand docking of Dim2, Dim3, and Dim16 was performed using the GLIDE software implemented in Maestro.
+The ligand docking of Dim2, Dim3, and Dim16 was performed using the GLIDE software22 implemented in Maestro.
 The XP mode was applied in these calculations, setting as the center of the grid the centroid of the statin found in the chain A (residue code 5HI), which was co-crystallized in the catalytic site of the HMG-CoAR protein.
-Only the Dim2 and Dim16 poses, endowed with the best-predicted G score, were selected for the subsequent 250 ns long MD simulation applying the AMBER21 protocol previously described for the PCSK9/ligand complexes.
+Only the Dim2 and Dim16 poses, endowed with the best-predicted G score, were selected for the subsequent 250 ns long MD simulation applying the AMBER2141 protocol previously described for the PCSK9/ligand complexes.
 The statin present in the chain B was kept in its original position to prevent any conformational distortion of the protein that could be induced by the absence of the ligand.
 The binding free energy estimation was performed considering the last 200 ns of the MD simulations, applying the MM-GBSA calculations available in the AMBER21 package.4